Acmceo/alx-system_engineering-devops/0x00-shell_basics/README.md

-create a script that delete all files starting with ~
+create a script that create directories